 Search the archives

-Use our online catalogue to search the collections plan which documents you want to see when you visit.
+Use our catalogue to search the collections, and plan which documents you want to see when you come to LMA.
 Don’t forget that you need to register for a History Card to view original documents when you visit.

 Images and films